-We will focus on the Canadian system in this course.
+NOTE: We will focus on the Canadian Soil Classification System in this course.

 Read the whole chapter.
 You may SKIM through the details of “Soil Classification,” 4CE pp. 582-599; 3CE pp. 563-583.
 We will work with this in the lab.
 (For any Americans in the course, Appendix B, (4CE pp A6-A9; 3CE pp. A6-A9) introduces the classification system used in the USA – you don’t need this information in this course!)